bendudz/fpp-zettle/Readme.md

 This will now unlock the ability to add a `Subscription` that will listen for 'purchases' aka donations from our Zettle device.

-Enter your Dataplicity wormhole address followed by this plugin's API event path. ie
+Enter your Dataplicity wormhole address. ie

 `https://{wormhole address}/`